saramoohead/cv/README.md

 ## Sara O'Connor

 Prior to switching to a career in software development, I spent 13 years in children's book publishing, the last five leading on digital.
-I am now a full-time SQL engineer at financial trade management enterprise software company Exceedra.
+I am now a full-time SQL engineer at financial trade management enterprise software company Exceedra, with internship experience with Ruby on Rails, freelance experience with MeteorJS and just-for-fun experience with iOS Swift.

 ## Current Employment
 - [Exceedra](http://www.exceedra.com/) SQL database development, inbound and outbound data, XML, SSRS, Agile, Jira